Usage

 • step_ratio – The integer factor by which the signal will be upsampled.
 The input signal is returned if this is 1 (freq_taper_frac, time_pad_frac, and time_taper will be ignored).

 • freq_taper_frac – A float specifying the fraction of the end of the signal amplitude in the frequency domain to cosine taper.
 This might be useful to reduce ringing.
 A value of 0.1 means that the top 10% of frequencies will be tapered before upsampling.
-Default 0.0 (no tapering).
+Defaults to 0.0 (no tapering).

 • time_taper – A bool specifying whether to apply a Hann window in time.
 This is useful during correctness tests of the propagators as it ensures that signals taper to zero at their edges in time, avoiding the possibility of high frequencies being introduced.